ruthapollos/farmers-market/README.md

 # farmers-market
-An web application developed for using  javascript and MongoDB and allows users to find farmers markets in US.
+An web application developed using javascript and MongoDB and allows users to find farmers markets in US.
+The directory in the application allows users to filter information and also zoom into the location of the farmers market.
+The User Guide section below shows how the application can be used.

 ## farmers-market-frontend